All Products

 Step 1: Install the GPU sharing component

-2. On the Clusters page, find the cluster that you want to manage and click its name.
+2. On the Clusters page, find the cluster you want and click its name.
 In the left-side navigation pane, choose Applications > Cloud-native AI Suite.

 3. On the Cloud-native AI Suite page, click Deploy.